EnragedAntelope/comfyui-sdnq/README.md

 1. **Disable xFormers** - they conflict and cannot be used together (torch.compile + SDPA is faster anyway!)
 2. **First run is slow** - 30-60s compilation is normal, cached after that
 3. **Compilation errors** - try disabling; it's experimental and not all models work
-4. **RTX 50xx users** - ensure you have triton-windows 3.3.0.post14+ which [includes RTX 50xx support](https://github.com/woct0rdho/triton-windows/issues/62)
+4. **RTX 50xx users** - If a Windows user, then ensure you have at minimum triton-windows 3.3.0.post14 which [includes RTX 50xx support](https://github.com/woct0rdho/triton-windows/issues/62)

 ---